-INTRODUCTION TO MICROBIOLOGY

-(3.00 Lecture, 3.00 Lab Hrs./Wk.)
+INTRODUCTION TO MICROBIOLOGY (3.00 Lecture, 3.00 Lab Hrs./Wk.)

-4 Credits

-Students are introduced to the basic microbiology principles by

 Students are introduced to the basic microbiology principles by investigating microbial diversity and fundamental characterisitics of prions, viruses, prokaryotes and eukaryotes, chemical and growth requirements, epidemiology and pathogeniticity, learn general immunology, and investigate common diseases with focus on the relationship between man and microbe.
 Students will gain practical skills in aseptic techniques and basic lab procedures, including staining.
 This course is designed for allied health majors and non-major students seeking to fulfill a lab science general education requirement.